-Different public exponents may be used with the modulus M. In FIGS. 1, 2, and 3, only public exponent p is used.
-This might be any suitable number: 2, a modest size odd prime, a prime large enough to ensure that it is coprime with the order of the reduced residue sys-The cryptographic method and means described here 60 tem, or any other integer.
-In the extension of FIG. 4, 5, and p = GCD(p(1), p(2), ..., p(t))6. and q = GCD(q(1),q(2),...,q(t)).
+Different public exponents may be used with the modulus M. In FIG. 1, 2, and 3, only public exponent p is used.
+This might be any suitable number: 2, a modest 60 size odd prime, a prime large enough to ensure that it is coprime with the order of the reduced residue system, or any other integer.
+In the extension of FIG. 4, 5, and 6, p = GCD(p(1), p(2), ..., p(t)) and q = GCD(q(1), p(2), ..., p(t)) $q(2), \ldots, q(t)$ ).
 The p(i) and q(i) might each contain a distinct prime factor, as well as other common factors; or they might contain increasing multiplicities of some factor or factors.
-For example, $p(i)=2^{i}$ and $q(i)=2^{i}$ , is believed to be secure and to offer economy in computation, particularly when the convention is taken that smaller exponents stand for lower denominations.
+For example, $p(i)=2^i$ and $q(i)=2^i$ , is believed to be secure and to offer economy in computation, particularly when the convention is taken that smaller exponents stand for lower denominations.

 Even public exponents do require extra attention, as would be obvious to those of skill in the art, since for one thing square roots do not exist for many residues.
-Thus, B's choice of things to sign (determined by the set called v, as will be described) would necessarily avoid the unsigneable.
-Another way to address this issue is by application of the well known special composite form with exactly two factors, each congruent to 3 modulo 4: the blinding factors would randomly include a standard public non-square with Jacobi symbol 1 along with an 10 image under f adjusted to have Jacobi symbol 1; each term of a signature under a distinct even exponent would have at B's option the public non-square included under the signature; and signatures would be accepted of images under f with an optional multiple of 15 the public non-square.
+5 Thus, B's choice of things to sign (determined by the set called v, as will be described) would necessarily avoid the unsigneable.
+Another way to address this issue is by application of the well known special composite form with exactly two factors, each congruent to 3 modulo 4: 10 tion of, say, DES with a fixed key; and similar prethe blinding factors would randomly include a standard public non-square with Jacobi symbol 1 along with an image under f adjusted to have Jacobi symbol 1; each term of a signature under a distinct even exponent would have at B's option the public non-square in- 15 scribed.
+It would be obvious to those of skill in the art cluded under the signature; and signatures would be accepted of images under f with an optional multiple of the public non-square.
 Notice further that if both parties put the public non-square in, then it can be taken out of the signature by P when its square root is also public.
-Care must also of course be taken that s is large enough that the chance of a square root on a chosen message 20 being learned by a cheater is acceptably small.
+20 Care must also of course be taken that s is large enough that the chance of a square root on a chosen message being learned by a cheater is acceptably small.

-When "/" is used in the base, the multiplicative inverse is first calculated for the expression on the right and then this is multiplied by the expression on the left; when used in the exponent by B, it denotes the same 25 operation just describe, but the arithmetic is modulo the order of the group of residues modulo M; when used in the exponent by a party other than B, it denotes integer division.
-The results of all operations are assumed for convenience and clarity to be encoded as binary inte- 30 gers (the least positive representative is assumed for residue classes).
-Concatenation, denoted by "||", is thus defined by juxtaposition of the bit vectors representing values.
+When "/" is used in the base, the multiplicative inverse is first calculated for the expression on the right 25 and then this is multiplied by the expression on the left; when used in the exponent by B, it denotes the same operation just describe, but the arithmetic is modulo the order of the group of residues modulo M; when used in the exponent by a party other than B, it denotes integer 30 ucts modulo M, where the index in the expression foldivision.
+The results of all operations are assumed for convenience and clarity to be encoded as binary integers (the least positive representative is assumed for residue classes).
+Concatenation, denoted by " || ", is thus defined as juxtaposition of the bit vectors representing 35 security.
+Quite high security is believed to result form values